benjaminhuanghuang/design-pattern/README.md

 - Private Class Data: Restricts accessor/mutator access
 - Proxy: An object representing another object

-## Behavioral

-Behavioral patterns provide common ways objects can `communicate` with one another
+## Behavioral - How objects communicate with each other

 - Chain of responsibility: A way of passing a request between a chain of objects
 - Command: Encapsulate a command request as an object